KinduD21/ToDoApp/README.md

 1. Rewrite using date-fns library in tasks.js
 2. task.isDate - delete this property, add "date: dateObject" and "priority: 1" instead (for example)
 3. Variants for projects/task connection: connect using id OR put task object inside projects array of objects

+HW 04.08:
+1. rewrite data-priority: if no priority is selected - not "4", but ""